Real-time HPLC data in ethanol fermentation from FTIR spectroscopy

 Get in touch with Keit to discuss your FTIR spectrometer requirements

-The IRmadillo is a process analyzer built using FTIR spectroscopy, but with static optics: removing the need for moving mirrors or fibre probes, and dramatically improving stability, reliability, and ruggedness.
+The IRmadillo is a process analyzer built using FTIR spectroscopy, but with static optics: removing the need for moving mirrors or fiber probes, and dramatically improving stability, reliability, and ruggedness.

 Example use case